 Oviposition Assays

 Neither the number of eggs nor percent viable eggs differed significantly among genotypes (Table 6).
-However, both the number of eggs and egg fertility were significantly different by period and the interaction of genotype × period (Table 6).
+However, both the number of eggs and egg fertility were significantly different by time period and the interaction of genotype × time period (Table 6).
 For oviposition, this interaction effect was an artifact of calculating multiple comparisons of different genotypes across observation periods.
 There were no significant differences among genotypes within a given period (Table 7).
 For egg fertility during the last period, there were significantly more fertile eggs on Russet Burbank than 10LB or 3LB and there were significantly more eggs on 4LB than 10LB (Table 7).
 There were no significant differences among genotypes within periods 1-3 (Table 7).
-Overall oviposition (with genotype pooled) was significantly lower during period 4 than for the first (Table 7).
+Overall oviposition (with genotype pooled) was significantly lower during period 4 than for the first period (Table 7).
 Similarly, egg fertility (with genotype pooled) tended to decline during the last observation period for all genotypes except for Russet Burbank (Table 7).

 Discussion

 It is difficult to separate the mechanisms of host plant resistance or tolerance and how these correlate with psyllid host acceptance (Diaz-Montano et al. 2006, Butler et al. 2011).
-Our visual observations of settling behavior lack the precision of electrical penetration recordings used in similar studies (Butler et al. 2012, Sandanayaka et al. 2014, Mustafa et al. 2015), but requires less expensive equipment.
-Our results are like other investigations of putatively resistant potato genotypes.
-Our study found more probing and walking on Russet Burbank than on the putatively resistant genotypes, which is consistent with results reported by Butler et al. (2011) and Prager et al. (2014); b].
+Our visual observations of settling behavior lack the precision of electrical penetration recordings used in similar studies (Butler et al. 2012, Sandanayaka et al. 2014, Mustafa et al. 2015), but require less expensive equipment.
+Our results are similar to those of other investigations of putatively resistant potato genotypes.
+Our study found more probing and walking on Russet Burbank than on the putatively resistant genotypes, which is consistent with results reported by Butler et al. (2011) and Prager et al. (2014b).
 However, in contrast to Butler et al. (2011), we found cleaning and leaf-leaving behaviors to be rare.
 Russet Burbank received more probes than two other genotypes, but the psyllids still probed the other genotypes, often for long periods.
-Sandanayaka et al. (2014) and Mustafa et al [(2015); b] both suggest that it takes B. cockerelli approximately two hours to access the phloem and acquire Lso.
-This suggests that very long recordings may be necessary to determine when probing becomes true feeding.
-Minimal overnight recordings revealed little activity besides apparent feeding on the genotype where they were placed (ANF, unpublished data).
+Sandanayaka et al. (2014) and Mustafa et al (2015b) both suggest that it takes B. cockerelli approximately two hours to access the phloem and acquire Lso.
+This suggests that very long observations may be necessary to determine when probing becomes true feeding.
+Limited observations of overnight recordings revealed little activity besides apparent feeding on the genotype where they were placed (ANF, unpublished data).
 In addition, psyllids rarely abandoned the plants where they began to probe.
 A single psyllid is enough to transmit Lso and the disease progresses independently of bacterial titer (Buchman et al. 2011a; Rashed et al. 2012).
 Therefore, it is unlikely that we were observing phloem feeding which would result in pathogen transmission within the span of our short observation periods.
-These factors underscore that psyllid probing behavior would have to be nearly eliminated to truly reduce the risk of Lso transmission.
+These factors underscore that psyllid probing and feeding behavior would have to be nearly eliminated to truly reduce the risk of Lso transmission.
 We found no evidence for such reductions in probing behavior on these genotypes.